What are scholarships?

-Don’t miss application deadlines.
-Make a note of deadlines and calculate how much time you’ll need to finalise and submit each application.
+Don’t miss application deadlines**.
+Make a note of deadlines and calculate how much time you’ll need to finalize and submit each application.
 And remember, the earlier you apply, the better your chances.

-Read the eligibility requirements thoroughly and follow application instructions.
+Read the terms of the scholarship programme & the requirements thoroughly and follow the application instructions.
 You need to understand what each application process involves.
 TIP: Don’t apply for a scholarship if you’re not eligible to receive it, and don’t submit documents unless you are required to.
 If you have any questions, contact the scholarship provider to clarify your doubts about the eligibility criteria.

-Organise and separate each scholarship you’re applying for.
 This includes sorting them by application due dates and keeping track of progress.
 It also involves getting the relevant documents required for each application, such as test scores, financial aid forms, essays, letters of recommendation, and proof of eligibility for the scholarship, among others.
 You may also need to prepare for an interview or submit a portfolio.
-TIP: Get certified copies of your transcripts and any other important documents that you’ll need for your scholarship applications.
+TIP: Get certified copies of your transcripts and other important documents you’ll need for your scholarship applications.

-Check your application.
-Proofread your application, make sure it’s filled-in correctly, and that your answers are legible.
+Proofread your application, ensure it’s filled in correctly, and that your answers are legible.
 TIP: If you’re reusing a recommendation letter or essay from another scholarship application, make sure you don’t have any incorrect details.
 Get someone else to read and double-check your essays to avoid any errors.

-Keep copies of your scholarship applications.
+Keep a copy of your scholarship applications and notes of what documents you submitted with it.
 This will make it much smoother to resend if needed.

-Track your application so you know where you stand and when to follow up, if needed.
+Just so you know where you stand and when to follow up if needed.